sarcasmsyl/Projects/YoutubeDownloader/readme.md

 # Youtube Downloader

 Simple tool to help download mp3 or mp4 versions of videos from youtube.
-Does not work with shorts.
+Does not work with clips.